deltasampler/imdd/readme.md

-# Odin IMDD
+# IMDD
-This is my simple Immediate Mode Debug Draw implemented in Odin using OpenGL
+This is my simple Immediate Mode Debug Draw implemented in Odin and OpenGL
 ![Preview](preview.png)
 ## Primitives: